Djacon/obsidian-ml-notes/ML & DL/Metrics/Classification metrics/Squared Hinge loss.md

-**Squared Hinge loss** is a modified version of [[metric]] of the [[hinge loss]] function, it commonly used in [[support vector machines]].
+**Squared Hinge loss** is a modified version of [[metric]] of the [[hinge loss]] function, it commonly used in [[Support Vector Machines]].
 Its primary advantage is that it is a smooth, continuous function that can be easily differentiated.
 This makes it easier to optimize using gradient-based methods

 #### Evaluation Function:
 $$